lindenb/jvarkit/docs/VcfBurdenCNV.md

       do not display BED line if fisher > 'treshold'
       Default: 1.0E-5
     --vcfs
       path to vcfs.
-VCF must be indexed, one sample per vcf.
+VCF must be indexed, one sample per vcf (e.g MANTA).
     --version
       print version and exit